 4.2 How safe is it to enable cookies?

-It is safe to enable cookies.
-When using a third-party computer, however, we recommend deleting cookies and your browser history to prevent subsequent users from being able to see your surfing behaviour.
+It is safe to enable cookies when visiting our digital presence.
+When using a third-party computer, however, we recommend deleting cookies and the history in the browser you are using to prevent subsequent users from being able to retrace your surfing behaviour.

 Most browsers accept cookies automatically.
 However, you can instruct your browser not to accept any cookies or to prompt you before accepting a cookie from a website you visit.
-You can also delete cookies on your computer or mobile device using the feature for doing so in your browser.
+You can also delete cookies on your computer or mobile device using the corresponding function in your browser.

 To enable or disable cookies in your web browser: